CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

   - *Dialog*.
     Each time a pomodoro or break interval is completed, a message should appear to tell the user to start working on a task or take a break.

-  When working on a plugin for any system, we must check the data structures and functions available in that system that can facilitate our development.
-  This involves spending considerable time understanding its inner workings.

 .. _QTimer: https://doc.qt.io/archives/qtforpython-5.12/PySide2/QtCore/QTimer.html
 .. _QToolButton: https://doc.qt.io/archives/qtforpython-5.12/PySide2/QtWidgets/QToolButton.html